Honda Brio

 The Honda Brio is a city car produced by Honda since 2011.
 It is mainly sold in Southeast Asia and also in other regions, positioned as an entry-level hatchback model slotted below the Fit/Jazz and the City.
-Along with the complementary Amaze sedan, it is the smallest car in Honda's global line-up as of 2023, excluding Japanese market kei cars.
+Along with the complementary Amaze sedan, it is the second smallest car in Honda's global line-up as of 2026, after the Super-One electric car.

 The name Brio is Italian for 'vivacity' or 'verve'.
-In August 2013 in Indonesia, several entry-level Brio variants received an additional Indonesia-inspired name to comply with the country's LCGC (Low Cost Green Car) program.
+In August 2013 in Indonesia, several entry-level Brio variants received an additional Indonesia-inspired name to comply with the country's Low Cost Green Car (LCGC) program.
 The name Satya (Sanskrit: 'true', 'genuine', 'sincere' or 'faithful') is used as the suffix.

 First generation (DD1/2; 2011)

 Honda launched the Brio in 2011 as a hatchback slotted in a class below the Fit/Jazz.
 The car was specifically designed for emerging markets such as Thailand and India, two countries where the Brio was initially manufactured.
 The car was previewed as the New Small Concept.
 The concept car was first shown at the 2010 Thailand International Motor Expo.